NikolaiRadke/Stopify/token_tool/README.md

 # How to get client id, client secret and the refresh token

 Stopify must be connected to your Spotify account to run.
 This must be done by creating a Spotify app on the *Spotify for Developers* page under [https://developer.spotify.com/](https://developer.spotify.com/).
+Don't worry, all of this must be done only once.

 1. Open the URL above and log in (upper right corner).
 2. Click on your name (upper right corner again) and select ``` Dashboard ```.